Eilean Mor: The Lost Keepers – The Haunting Lighthouse Mystery You Can’t Escape

 Becoming the Fourth Keeper

-In the game, you step into the boots of a reserve keeper dispatched to find out why contact was lost.
-At first, your mission seems simple—relieve the keepers, relight the beacon, and restore communication.
-But as soon as you arrive, something feels wrong.
+You play in the boots of a reserve keeper who is sent to see why contact was lost.
+At the outset your task appears clear cut - emancipate the keepers, relight the beacon, and re-engage communications.
+But once you get there, something doesn’t feel right.

-The developers promise a narrative that explores isolation, madness, and the thin line between reality and hallucination, making this much more than a jumpscare-fest.
+Promising to tell a story tackling isolation, madness and the blurred line between reality and hallucination, this is more than just a jumpscare-fest.

 Gameplay & Features